-Due to the rapid spread of the Omicron variant and to increase access to vaccination services to as many eligible individuals as possible, as of January 13, 2022, the ministry opened enrollment in the COVID-19 vaccination program to pharmacies that are not enrolled in the 2021/22 UIIP on an exceptional and temporary basis.
-Pharmacies that are interested in administering publicly funded COVID-19 vaccines but not currently enrolled in the 2021/22 UIIP should email the ministry at: OPDPInfoBox@ontario.ca with their store name, address and ON Provider #.
+Due to the rapid spread of the Omicron variant and to increase access to vaccination services to as many eligible individuals as possible, as of January 13, 2022, the ministry opened enrollment in the COVID-19 vaccination program to pharmacies that are not enrolled in the current UIIP on an exceptional and temporary basis.
+Pharmacies that are interested in administering publicly funded COVID-19 vaccines but not currently enrolled in the current UIIP should email the ministry at: OPDPInfoBox@ontario.ca with their store name, address and ON Provider #.
 In addition to having a valid HNS Subscription Agreement and a valid COVID-19 Vaccine Agreement, such pharmacies will be required to pass an inspection by their local public health unit (PHU), including a cold chain inspection, and comply with all storage and handling guidelines for vaccines.
 Please note that conducting inspections will be at the sole discretion of the local PHUs and their resources and timelines.
-Pharmacies that are administering COVID-19 vaccines must also apply for the 2022-23 UIIP.

-22. What is the Provincial COVID-19 Vaccine Solution-COVAX{ON}?
+22. What is the Provincial COVID-19 Vaccine Solution-COVAXON?